Adoptable rescue dogs in Calgary Alberta - LocalPetFinder

 You also adopt with better information.
 A breeder or online seller cannot tell you how a puppy will handle a toddler, a cat, or being alone all day.
 Shelter staff can describe how the dog in front of you already behaves, which is the single best predictor of how the next year goes.

-Browse dogs from Central Alberta Humane Society.
+Browse dogs from Central Alberta Humane Society, Four Feet and a Heartbeat.
 Looking elsewhere in the province?
 See all Alberta adoption options.

 Dog Adoption in Calgary – Frequently Asked Questions